 Similar results have been seen in other smaller double-blind studies.
 55,56,114 One study found no benefit, 57 but it has been criticized on many significant points, including using an excessively strict definition of what constituted benefit.
 58

 Magnesium inhibits the growth of calcium oxalate stones in the test tube 60 and decreases stone formation in rats.
-61 However, human studies have had mixed results.
+61 Studies in human have shown some promise, but results have been mixed.
 In one 2-year open study, 56 people taking magnesium hydroxide had fewer recurrences of kidney stones than 34 people not given magnesium.
 62 In contrast, a double-blind (and, hence, more reliable) study of 124 people found that magnesium hydroxide was essentially no more effective than placebo.
 63

 In one study, 82 people (aged 40-75 years old) with diabetes, high blood pressure, and low levels of magnesium were randomized to receive 2.5 g of magnesium chloride or placebo for 4 months.
 123 Those in the treatment group had lower blood pressure readings compared to those in the control group.